 How to make a real statement piece: Stack some Besta units, get a company like Fronteriors to supply some fabric-lined doors, create some gorgeous slimline legs and voila!

 Ok, this is quite a detailed project, but it should inspire you to create something that looks hugely expensive on a bit of a lower budget.

 You can find great looking legs at places like Pretty Pegs or find a local metal fabricator to create something like you see above.
 It’ll still work out much cheaper than buying a piece of furniture like this!

 We really enjoy seeing beautiful, Instagram-worthy homes using Ikea hacks for some of their stunning furnishings.

-It just shows to the world that you can create something amazing on an Ikea budget!
+It shows the world that you can create something amazing on an Ikea budget!

-These fantastic floating units are based around simple Besta cupboards with a wood effect doors and sides added.
-A thin, white marble top and some brass handles finishes the look perfectly.
+These fantastic floating units are based around simple Besta cupboards with wood effect doors and sides added.
+A thin, white marble top and some brass handles finish the look perfectly.